 Four things you should know this morning

-IT’S never too early to learn something new like what discoveries did Scottish scientists make, and which pubs are listed buildings, plus a couple other things.
+It’s never too early to learn something new, like how a task force are trying to turn sewage into power and which musicians are involved in charitable causes, plus a couple other things.

 How does a midge actually bite through skin?

 It’s the one downside about any warm Scottish weather - the invasion of the midge.
 The blood sucking beasties are more than just a nuisance, and the bites can get quite painful.